cloakware-ctf/rhme3-writeups/README.md

 # Introduction
-  * TODO: todo items remain below. (remove this one last)
+  * TODO: one todo item remains below. (remove this one last)

 Throughout the past four months, members of the cloakware-ctf have been competing, part-time, on the rhme3 challenge (https://rhme.riscure.com/3/news).
 These challenges were extremely difficult, but also extremely fun.
 In the end, team Cloakware placed 3rd and was the highest placing Canadian team; completing 16/19 challenges!